pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation1SyntaxProps.md

 ### Embedded syntactic forms

 Quite often, one syntactic form is defined in term of another syntactic form.
 This might be in a sequence (e.g. `int "+" int`) or as a bare choice (e.g. `... | int | ...`).
-If the case of a bare choice, each element the choice is embedded into declared syntactic form.
+If the latter case, each element the choice is also embedded into declared syntactic form.

 In the following example, both `bool` and `int` are embedded into `expr`, visualized by ALGT in \ref{fig:nestedForms}: